This is a cover image about paper lantern.

 Reading time for 6 min

-The supplies you will need will depend on the style and intricacy of your design for your paper lantern.
-Embellishments like glitter, heat transfer vinyl, and ribbon can be added to your paper lantern without adding much weight, which can cause the paper lantern to hang in a distorted way if you choose to hang your paper lantern.
-Let’s check out the supplies you will need for today’s project.
+Your supply list depends on the style and intricacy of your design.
+Embellishments like glitter, heat transfer vinyl, and ribbon can be added without much weight — too much weight can cause the lantern to hang lopsided if you choose to hang it.
+Here's what you'll need for today's project.

 Cardstock

-I chose to go with a patterned piece of cardstock for the inside layer of my paper lantern, and a solid color for the outside.
-Both pieces of cardstock are light cardstock, which will allow for a great bend in the outer layer, as well as allow us to roll the inner piece without causing creases in the paper.
+I chose a patterned light cardstock for the inside layer of my lantern and a solid color for the outside.
+Light cardstock bends easily for the outer layer and rolls smoothly for the inner piece without creasing.

 Adhesive